-We’ve all heard of journalling, but then there is work journalling – both involve personal introspection, but work journalling is a tool allowing you to reflect on your daily performance and your career as a whole.
-It’s so easy to get caught up in the ‘doing’ of life and lose track of the goals you set yourself; whether that was at the beginning of the year or you are in the midst of your 5 year plan – it doesn’t matter – what matters is that you keep yourself focussed!
-Especially if you are in a self employed sales role.
+We’ve all heard of journalling, but then there is work journalling – both involve personal introspection, but work journa;ling is a tool allowing you to reflect on your daily performance and your career as a whole.
+It’s so easy to get caught up in the ‘doing’ of life and lose track of the goals you set yourself; whether that was at the beginning of the year or you are in the midst of your 5-year plan – it doesn’t matter – what matters is that you keep yourself focused!
+Especially if you are in a self-employed sales role.

 Reflecting back on your performance from your personal standpoint reminds you to live up to your own standards of performance and ensures you are working towards your career goals.
 Working on your career goals also means that you are simultaneously working towards the goals of your company – so when you journal it’s important you balance your goals in line with the company goals – that is how you will become a true employee-preneur!